-The Individualized Program in Reading is designed in response to practicing teachers' requests for coursework that strengthens their ability to teach reading/literacy in K-12 settings, including content teachers in middle and high schools.
-The focus of this online program is to help individuals be better teachers of reading.
-Using an online cohort model, teachers are with other professionals who are also facing new literacy requirements.
-This program addresses the demands of the Common Core Standards in English Language Arts and emphasizes teaching reading, writing, speaking, and listening across the curriculum including history/social studies, science and technical subjects at grades 6-12.
+The Reading Teacher Program is designed to strengthen practicing teachers' ability to teach reading/literacy in K-12 settings, including content teachers in middle and high schools.
+This program addresses the demands of the Common Core Standards in English Language Arts and emphasizes teaching reading, writing, speaking and listening across the curriculum including history/social studies, science and technical subjects at grades 6-12.

-The Individualized Program in Reading satisfies the coursework requirements for a reading teacher endorsement in Illinois.
-The reading teacher endorsement can be added to an Illinois license for the grade levels an educator is licensed to teach.
-Graduate students who are interested in obtaining the endorsement in Illinois must also pass the Illinois Reading Teacher or Reading Specialist Content Test.
+The program satisfies the coursework requirements for a reading teacher endorsement in Illinois.
 Graduate students in states outside of Illinois must check their state's requirements for a reading endorsement.
 Graduate students pursuing an M.A. in Education with a concentration in reading are not required to be certified teachers; however, all who enroll will gain an in-depth understanding of the teaching of reading.
-Completing the M.A.
-Individualized Program in Reading does not grant state licensure and does not lead to licensure as a reading specialist.
-Graduate students licensed to teach in Illinois who are interested in the reading specialist endorsement for grades K through 12 should consult the program description for Saint Xavier University's Master of Arts Reading Specialist Program.
-Eligible students are encouraged to apply for federal TEACH Grants and ISAC Scholarships.
+Completing the M.A. in Reading does not grant state licensure or lead to licensure as a reading specialist.
+Graduate students licensed to teach in Illinois who are interested in the reading specialist license for grades K-12 should consult the program description for Saint Xavier University's Master of Arts Reading Specialist Program.